 This is a portion that describes God’s tender love for his people:

 He kept him as the apple of His eye.

 As an eagle stirs up its nest,

 Hovers over its young,

 Spreading out its wings, taking them up,

 So the LORD alone led him,

-When Moses finished speaking the words of his poem to Israel, he ended with the exhortation, “set your hearts on all the words which I testify among you today” (v.
-45-47).
-Then, Moses viewed the Promised Land with his eyes.
-And he died peacefully.
+When Moses finished speaking the words of his poem to Israel, he ended with the exhortation, “set your hearts on all the words which I testify among you today” (Deuteronomy 32: 45-47).
+Then, God’s servant viewed the Promised Land with his eyes and died peacefully.
 But God rewarded His faithful servant by raising him from death (Jude 9) and took him to heaven.
-Centuries later, Moses continued his faithful ministry and descended with Elijah to speak to Christ on the mount of transfiguration (Mark 9:2–4).
+Centuries later, the prophet continued his faithful ministry and descended with Elijah to speak to Christ on the mount of transfiguration (Mark 9:2–4).